B.M. (Vanderbilt:; M. Ed. (Vanderbilt)

-Erin Perez is a Lecturer Professor in the five-year music teacher education program at Vanderbilt University.
-A graduate of the program, Perez received a Bachelor of Music degree from the Blair School of Music in 2006 and a Masters of Education from Peabody College of Education in 2007.
-Currently, she is pursuing her Doctoral degree in Education Policy at Peabody College.
+Erin Perez is a lecturer in the five-year music teacher education program at Vanderbilt University.
+A graduate of the program herself, Perez received a Bachelor of Music degree from the Blair School of Music in 2006, a Masters of Education in 2007 and a Doctorate of Education in 2014 from Peabody College of Education.
+Perez teaches various courses such as Music Education Philosophy and serves as an associate conductor of the Vanderbilt Wind Symphony.

-Active as a guest conductor, Perez's performances have included conducting the Dallas Wind Symphony for the RISD Director’s Choice in 2010.
-She has held active memberships in the Texas Music Educators Association, the Texas Bandmasters Association, and the Young Educator Seminars at the Meadows School of Arts at Southern Methodist University.
-She is currently a member of the Tennessee Music Educators Association, the Tennessee Bandmasters Association, and the College Band Directors National Association.
+Perez has held active memberships in the Texas Music Educators Association, the Texas Bandmasters Association, and the Young Educator Seminars at the Meadows School of Arts at Southern Methodist University.
+She is currently a member of the National Association for Music Education, Tennessee Music Educators Association, the Tennessee Bandmasters Association, and the College Band Directors National Association.